 That seemed to go relatively well.
 I sound even more nervous than I felt with that microphone under my nose instilling “on air” fever.
 Still, at least I talked some sense and it was vaguely interesting.
 I actually got a bit better as the chat went on.
 You’ll notice the disparity in the tonal qualities of our voices.
 Tom is, of course, a highly skilled broadcast journalist, so perhaps I’m being a little harsh on myself.
 It’s just that his erudite articulation contrasts so sharply with my stammering hesitancy.
 I should have taken a few deep breaths.
 Two images spring immediately to mind which help to convey my point:

-A jet black Porsche 911 purring along Sunset Strip with its top down on a gloriously sundrenched Holywood afternoon; Jon Bon Jovi – impossibly handsome; his luscious blonde locks trailing behind – right arm fully extended; right hand clutching the top of the wheel; left hand gently stroking the thigh of the bronzed, Nordic beach beauty by his side.
+A jet black Porsche 911 purring along Sunset Strip with its top down on a gloriously sundrenched Hollywood afternoon; Jon Bon Jovi – impossibly handsome; his luscious blonde locks trailing behind – left arm fully extended; left hand clutching the top of the wheel; right hand gently stroking the thigh of the bronzed, Nordic beach beauty by his side.
 Smiles.

 A miserable, wet Bank Holiday weekend in London.
 A yellow Reliant Robin juddering and bunny hopping down Peckham High Street; steamed up windows; two beetroot faced occupants; the flat capped Cockney wide boy passenger yelling “Take your foot off the clutch Rodney, you plonker.”

 Seriously, though, thank you so much, Tom.
 You are a lovely man and the consummate professional.
 I hope to see you again soon.

 p.s.
 Just for clarity’s sake: I am not blind or partially sighted.
 I am purely short sighted, but this is rectified by spectacles.